Twinklebear/Twinklebear.github.io-jekyll/_posts/2021-08-29-0-to-gltf-triangle.md

 Rendering in WebGPU takes place during a Render Pass, which is described through a [`GPURenderPassDescriptor`](https://gpuweb.github.io/gpuweb/#dictdef-gpurenderpassdescriptor).
-The render pass descriptor specifies the images to bind to the output slots written from the fragment shader, and optionally a depth buffer and the occlusion query set.
+The render pass descriptor specifies the images to bind to the targets that will be written to in the fragment shader, and optionally a depth buffer and the occlusion query set.
 The color and depth attachments specified must match the color and depth states specified for the render pipelines used in the render pass.
 Our fragment shader writes to a single output slot, the object color, which we'll write